Poached Salmon with Lemon Dill Sauce

 1. Preserving the Flavor and Nutrients

-The main advantage to poaching salmon is the capacity of keeping the nutritional elements intact.
+The main advantage of poaching salmon is that it helps retain its nutritional value.
 Other cooking methods tend to drain away the nutrients during the cooking process, especially those that involve high heat.
-Poaching salmon requires gentle simmering in liquid or a heated water vapor, which retains the important nutrients within the fish.
+Poaching salmon requires gentle simmering in liquid or heated water vapor, which helps retain the fish’s essential nutrients.

 2. Low-Fat Cooking Method

-As mentioned, poaching involves cooking the fish in liquid instead of using a cooking oil.
-It is a healthier alternative than using oil or butter to cook the salmon.
+As mentioned, poaching involves cooking the fish in liquid rather than oil.
+It is a healthier alternative to cooking the salmon in oil or butter.
 You can enjoy the natural flavor of salmon without adding unnecessary calories.

 3. Improved Texture

-Poaching delivers a beautiful texture to the salmon, which retains the juiciness of the salmon meat.
-This result is due to the controlled heat when poaching, resulting in a melt-in-your-mouth texture.
+Poaching imparts a beautiful texture to the salmon, retaining its juiciness.
+This result is due to the controlled heat during poaching, which yields a melt-in-your-mouth texture.

 4. Easy to Prepare